valekuro/stargazers/README.md

 ```
 ## src folder
 ### Api folder
-In this folder there are functions for GitHub API calls, in particular:
+In this folder you can find functions for GitHub API calls, in particular:
-* getUserRepository: get all repository of a user;
+* getUserRepository: get all user repositories;
 * getInformationsByUsername: get all informations about a specific user;
 * getStargazers: get the list of users who have added a specific repository to their favourite;

 ### Components folder
 In this folder there are the main application components to guarantee the reusing code.
 Each folder component could contain:
-* style.ts: file with the necessary StyleSheet
+* style.ts: StyleSheet component
-* index.tsx: it contains the jsx component
+* index.tsx: JSX component
-* I[Component].ts: it contains all the specific component types
+* I[Component].ts: specific component types
-* use[Component].ts: it is a personalized hook that contains the component logic
+* use[Component].ts: personalized hook that contains the component logic
 * other components used only in the main component: for example CircularCarousel component contains other secondary component used only for the component purpose.

 ### Interfaces folder
-The folder contains API types and form types.
-I choose to get different folder because this types are called everywhere in the app.
+The folder contains API interfaces and form interfaces.
+I choose to put this interfaces in an external folder because this types are called everywhere in the app.

 ### Screens folder
 It contains the app screens.
 The folder use the same logic see in Components folder.